-"For a correct assessment of the accessibility of these plots, it is an absolute must to know what type of buildings are situated on them," explains Bruno De Lat, product manager at GIM.
+"For a correct assessment of the accessibility of these plots, it is an absolute must to know what type of buildings are situated on them," explains Bart Thomas, Product Development Manager at GIM.
 Is it a detached, semi-detached or terraced building?
 We also obtained this information from Belmap."

 "Thanks to this data enrichment, we get a detailed, up-to-date and reliable picture of all the plots which are suitable for installing our system, both in Flanders, Brussels and Wallonia," the customer concludes.
 "Based on these commercial insights, the customer can approach the Belgian market with even more accuracy and save a lot of time and costs in the process".